Mwea National Reserve

 Camping

-Mwea national reserve has got several campsites making camping one of the best ways to feel close to the wild than even spending a night in a luxury hotel.
+Mwea national reserve has got several campsites making camping one of the best ways to feel closer to the wild than even spending a night in a luxury hotel.
 The reserve has seven campsites namely; Githechu camp, Sylvester camp, Kyangosi camp, Kanyonga camp, Mbogo camp and Hippo point camp and these camps always provide all basic needs for your Safari to be memorable.

 Nature guided walks

-There are a variety of walking trails that have been created to suit your walking safari with animals sighting points with an escort of a tour guide and park rangers in the greenery, and forests of the reserve.
+There are a variety of walking trails that have been created to suit your walking safari with animal sighting points with an escort of a tour guide and park rangers in the greenery and forests of the reserve.
 This activity is most cases done during morning hours when the weather is fresh and animals are active.
 Nature walks most cases include birding activities and cultural encounters depending on your choices.

 Picnics

-How to get to Mwea national reserve
+How to get to Mwea National Reserve

 By road